 - October 23, 1992: Dominik Hasek relieves Daren Puppa to start the third period vs. San Jose and earns his first of 234 wins with the Sabres.

 THINGS YOU SHOULD KNOW

-- Colin Miller notched two assists vs. MTL (10/14) and now has five assists in his last five games played dating back to last season.
+- Colin Miller has a team-high five assists this season and now has eight assists in his last eight games played dating back to last season.

 WELCOME TO BUFFALO

-The Sabres have six new players on their roster this season:
+The Sabres have seven new players on their roster this season:

 |Player, Pos.||How Acquired||Pronunciation||Notes|